Loskir/distance_meter/README.md

 - Green – smallest distance path

 Position of mouse = position of the starting point.\
-Gradient descent starts after 500ms of inactivity.
+Gradient descent starts after 500ms of inactivity.\
+Found minimal distance is displayed at the bottom.

 ## How it works